pcsingh/Traffic-Signal-Classification/README.md

 **Step 4**: Open the *.ipynb* file with *Google Colaboratory*

 Congratulations!
 You are done.
-Run the *notebook* locally into your *google colab*.
+Run the *notebook* and see the model working into your *google colab*.

 **_Need help?_**
 **_Feel free to contact me @ [premchandra.singh.5268@gmail.com](mailto:premchandra.singh.5268@gmail.com?Subject=Traffic-Signal-Classification)_**